Are you letting things slide?

 You’re no good to anyone if you’re not taking care of yourself!

 So one example of that which I think is really important that gets overlooked massively is self care for mums.
-In my Chatty Club every week, we do Mummy Time Monday and it’s surprising how difficult that is for some mums: the guilt that comes up….I haven’t got time for that, I can’t afford that….OK so when people say that, they’re not making it a priority.
+It’s surprising how difficult that is for some mums: the guilt that comes up….I haven’t got time for that, I can’t afford that….OK so when people say that, they’re not making it a priority.
 They could if they changed their choices around and switched their priorities.

 We always prioritise what’s important to us so we put our kids first but actually part of being a mum is taking care of yourself because not only are you showing your children how it is good to take care of yourself and treat yourself with respect and look after yourself and be healthy.
 You’re no good to anyone if you’re not taking care of yourself.

 If your love tanks are depleted and you’re not filling your cup up, then you’re not going to be there for your kids.
 Loving a child unconditionally is fricking hard quite frankly.
 I think resentment is a real sign that you’re over spent, stretched, running on empty.
 You’ll feel like people are making demands on you.